moveit/moveit/moveit_experimental/jog_arm/README.md

 In RViz, "plan and execute" a motion to a non-singular position (not all zero joint angles) that is not close to a joint limit.

-Switch to a compatible type of ros-control controller.
-It should be a JointGroupVelocityController or a JointGroupPositionController, not a trajectory controller like MoveIt usually requires.
+Switch to a compatible type of `ros-control` controller.
+It should be a `JointGroupVelocityController` or a `JointGroupPositionController`, not a trajectory controller like MoveIt usually requires.

 ```sh
 rosservice call /controller_manager/switch_controller "start_controllers: